SamueleCavinato/TCoMX/README.md

 	1.1 Move to TCoMX/database/input;

-	1.2 Open CONFIG.in
+	1.2 Open CONFIG.in:

-		(Optional) Give a name to the execution by typing it below # Analysis ID name;
+	1.2.1 (Optional) Give a name to the execution by typing it below # Analysis ID name;

-		Add the full path of the input folder created during the "PREPARATION OF THE DATASET"
+	1.2.2 Add the full path of the input folder created during the "PREPARATION OF THE DATASET"

-		ADD the full path of the results folder created during the "PREPARATION OF THE DATASET"
+	1.2.3 ADD the full path of the results folder created during the "PREPARATION OF THE DATASET"